Fun Facts

 I spend time analyzing and interpreting all of the information you provide, including lab values, family history and environmental factors, along with your specific goals.

-Many factors can be causing your hormonal imbalance: poor nutrition, not getting enough sleep, high stress, over- or under-exercising, genetics and more.
+Many factors can be causing your hormonal imbalance: poor nutrition, not getting enough sleep, high stress, over- or under-exercising, genetics, inflammation and more.
 My analysis will help me to identify where the potential imbalances are stemming from, which, if corrected, would improve your symptoms.

-I use evidence-based research to address your needs through functional nutrition therapy, health coaching, and/or supplementation.
-What is nutrition therapy?
+I use evidence-based research to address your needs through medical nutrition therapy, functional nutrition, health coaching, and/or supplementation.
+What is medical nutrition therapy?
 Also referred to as nutritional counseling, it is nutrition-based treatment that addresses one’s nutrition status and diagnosis.

 - Nutrition assessment